Many people are surprised to learn what happens in rehab

 The Myth of the 28-day Treatment Model

-Around 2008 the treatment industry realized that the “one-size fits all” 28-day model was not sufficient.
-Despite the large drug rehab admits, there was still a growing number of people suffering from addiction.
+Around 2008, the treatment industry realized that the “one-size fits all” 28-day model was not sufficient.
+Despite the large number of drug rehab admits, there was still a growing number of people suffering from addiction.

 They created the “90-day Residential Model”.
 So instead of cramming sobriety down a person’s throat in 18-28 days, the new models were a 60 to 90 day or even longer plan.
 Like all businesses (and treatment is a business) there had to be a way to spread the cost of treatment over 90 days.

-So basically the new model charged insurance companies the same for 90 days what the hospitals were charging for 28 days.
+So basically, the new model charged insurance companies the same for 90 days as the hospitals were charging for 28 days.
 The way they did this was by reducing fixed costs associated with providing treatment in a hospital setting and spreading out over time the expensive therapy-related costs.
-Allowing clients to process for several days what they learned in a counseling session rather than back to back 18 days of cramming is more effective and it is also cost-effective.girl-drug-treatment
+Allowing clients to process for several days what they learned in a counseling session rather than back-to-back 18 days of cramming is more effective, and it is also cost-effective.

 Modern Addiction Care